Samkth123/KTH-md/CC.md

 1. Structure the problem
 	1. show full plan to interviewer so they can agree or not with step by step how to get answer
 2. Ask for data you need
-	1. Also ask about issues that werent mentioned but might affect the answer
+	1. Also ask about issues that werent mentioned but might affect the answer ex do we sell something else?
 3. Calculate
+	1. if rounding can help ask to round
 4. Lead from the insights

 ex: Friend wants create high end cofee shop microkiosk (2m^2) in airports.